mozachiu/RoboND-DeepLearning-Project/README_03.md

 (2)Decoder Block
   Up-scale the output of the encoder such that it's the same size as the original image.

+(3)Detailed diagram of all the layers

 ![alt text][image26]

+C1 – C7 : separable convolution layers
+U1 – U3 : upsampling layers

+U1 upsample the L4 layer and combine it with the input of the L3 layer C3.
+U2 upsample the L5 layer and combine it with the input of the L2 layer C2.
+U3 upsample the L6 layer and combine it with the input of the L1 layer C1.

 #### 2. Explain their neural network parameters including the values selected and how these values were obtained.
 I have tried different setting to observe the result of score.